pingcap/docs/configure-memory-usage.md

 TiDB supports disk spill for execution operators.
 When the memory usage of a SQL execution exceeds the memory quota, tidb-server can spill the intermediate data of execution operators to the disk to relieve memory pressure.
 Operators supporting disk spill include Sort, MergeJoin, HashJoin, and HashAgg.

-- The disk spill action is jointly controlled by parameters [`mem-quota-query`](/tidb-configuration-file.md#mem-quota-query), [`oom-use-tmp-storage`](/tidb-configuration-file.md#oom-use-tmp-storage), [`tmp-storage-path`](/tidb-configuration-file.md#tmp-storage-path), and [`tmp-storage-quota`](/tidb-configuration-file.md#tmp-storage-quota).
+- The disk spill behavior is jointly controlled by the [`mem-quota-query`](/tidb-configuration-file.md#mem-quota-query), [`oom-use-tmp-storage`](/tidb-configuration-file.md#oom-use-tmp-storage), [`tmp-storage-path`](/tidb-configuration-file.md#tmp-storage-path), and [`tmp-storage-quota`](/tidb-configuration-file.md#tmp-storage-quota) parameters.
 - When the disk spill is triggered, TiDB outputs a log containing the keywords `memory exceeds quota, spill to disk now` or `memory exceeds quota, set aggregate mode to spill-mode`.
-- Disk spill for operators Sort, MergeJoin, and HashJoin is new in v4.0.0; disk spill for operator HashAgg is new in v5.2.0.
+- Disk spill for the Sort, MergeJoin, and HashJoin operator is introduced in v4.0.0; disk spill for the HashAgg operator is introduced in v5.2.0.
-- When SQL statements containing Sort, MergeJoin, or HashJoin cause OOM, TiDB triggers disk spill by default.
-When SQL statements containing HashAgg cause OOM, TiDB does not trigger disk spill by default.
+- When the SQL executions containing Sort, MergeJoin, or HashJoin cause OOM, TiDB triggers disk spill by default.
+When SQL executions containing HashAgg cause OOM, TiDB does not trigger disk spill by default.
 You can configure the system variable `tidb_executor_concurrency = 1` to trigger disk spill for HashAgg.

 > **Note:**
 >